SutirthaSaha/coding/dynamic-programming.md

 ```

 #### Shortest Common Supersequence
-Given two strings str1 and str2, find the shortest string that has both str1 and str2 as subsequences.
+Given two strings str1 and str2, find the length of the shortest string that has both str1 and str2 as subsequences.
 Examples:

 Input:   str1 = "geek",  str2 = "eke"